Berg0162/airflow/README.md

 char DisplaySettings[MAX_SCHEDULED + 1] = "00000000000"; // MAX_SCHEDULED display screen sequence --> all OFF
 // -------------------------------------------------------
 ```
-On the top bar, the double chevron to the left always indicates whether you gain (up) or loose (down) internal heat during the workout!
+On the top bar, the double chevron to the left always indicates whether you <b>netto</b> gain (up) or loose (down) internal heat during the workout!
 Every 10 seconds the content of a new screen in the sequence (of <b>11</b>) is shown.
-The user can switch screens <b>on/off</b> to be shown in the sequence, in accordance with his/her preference and at any time with the help of the Airflow Companion App (<b>Display Settings</b>). <br>
+2 Screens in the sequence change of data set during display.
+The user can switch the <b>11</b> screens <b>on/off</b> to be shown in the sequence, in accordance with his/her preference and at any time with the help of the Airflow Companion App (<b>Display Settings</b>). <br>
 <img src="../main/images/OLED_Scr_1.jpg" width="400" height="400" ALIGN="left" alt="Oled scr collage 1" >
 <img src="../main/images/OLED_Scr_2.jpg" width="400" height="400" ALIGN="right" alt="Oled scr collage 2" ><br clear="left">
 # Airflow Companion App <br>